AlexandrHoroshih/html-renderilka-proof-of-concept/README.md

 Or use `npm run` instead of `yarn`

 Idea of this project was born from very specific situation - creating and working with view renderings in Sitecore CMS it is really painful.
-It feels like part of frontend app is taken hostage and bruttaly torturing.
+It feels like part of frontend app is taken hostage and bruttaly tortured.

 So idea is something like this: